webForDave/holylizard/README.md

 - 🔭 I’m working on myself to improve my skills and understanding of web development.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning JavaScript and bootstrap.
-- 💬 Ask me about web developement (HTML, CSS, and maybe JavaScript 😄)
+- 💬 Ask me about anything related to web developement.
 - 📫 Feel free to reach out to me on <a href="https://twitter.com/webForDave?t=JRbX-XK6vMDLcavDgg&s=09">Twitter</a> and  I'm always happy to chat with fellow developers and exchange ideas.